Who are we?

 The Northern Goals Association was founded in 2004 by the Rashi Foundation, one of Israel’s most influential philanthropies that is dedicated to reducing social gaps and promoting equal opportunities in education and social welfare in the geographic and social periphery.

-For over a decade, Northern Goals has been developing and providing services with the aim of creating a better future for people living in Israel’s northern periphery.
-We aspire to a reality in which every person living in the northern region of Israel has an equal opportunity to fulfill him/herself.
+For 15 years, Northern Goals has been developing and providing services with the aim of creating a better future for people living in Israel’s northern periphery.
+We aspire to a reality in which every person living in the northern region of Israel has an equal opportunity to fulfill themselves.

 Northern Goals specializes in five content areas: